mandar-saiyan87/MovieBooking/README.md

 ## Additional Notes

-- Emphasize the need to use image links during accommodation creation on the Render deployment.
+- Emphasize the need to use image links during accommodation creation on the Vercel deployment.
 - Inform users about possible delays on the website due to the free hosting account.

 ## Future Development